adeeljutt420/SE-Sports-Online-Store/README.md

 Database: MongoDB

 ### Developer
-This project was developed by Muhammad Danish Ghaffar as part of the Software Engineering course.
+This project was developed by Muhammad Danish Ghaffar as part of the Software Engineering Lab course.

 ### Course
 Software Engineering